spandanb/learndb-py/tasks.md

  - in addition to LearnDB do I want to support:
   - cursor?
   - python db api, i.e. natively supported ?
+  - repl should have help message at beginning
+    - have an additional/secondary command to output sql example/primer

 ## documentation/refactoring
-- add architecture.md
+- complete architecture.md
-- add future-work.md
+- complete future-work.md
     - should contain high-level roadmap and interesting areas of future work
 - add tutorial
 - complete btree-structural-ops.txt